 - Make sure the PC Camera is turned on by using the Fn + F10 key combination (or Control Center button). - 2.
-Run the Camera app from the Start menu by clicking on the Camera app icon (you can type "camera" into the search box to find the Camera app if it is not pinned to the Start menu). - Click to select either photo or video modes. - 4.
-Click the photo icon to take a picture, and the camera icon will briefly turn yellow as the picture is taken. - 5.
-Click on the video icon to start video capture (if video capture begins a timer will appear at the bottom of the screen and the icon will turn yellow). - 6.
-To stop video capture click the video icon again.
+Run the Camera app from the Start menu by clicking on the Camera app icon (you can type "camera" into the search box to find the Camera app). - 3.
+Click to select either photo or video modes. - 4.
+Click the photo icon to take a picture. - 5.
+Click on the video icon to start video capture (when video capture begins a timer will appear at the bottom of the screen). - 6.
+To stop video capture click the stop button (you can also pause the video capture).

-Figure 6 - 29
+Figure 6 - 27

 Video Camera

 Recording in

 Process

-Captured photos and videos will be saved to the Photos app stored in the Start menu (type Photos into the search box if you cannot find the app).
+7. Captured photos and videos will be saved to the Photos app stored in the Start menu (type Photos into the search box if you cannot find the app).
+You can also access the photos from the Camera roll icon at the bottom right of the Camera app screen.

-Figure 6 - 30
+Figure 6 - 28

-Photo App
+Photos App

 (For Captured

 Photos & Videos)

+&

+Camera Roll in the

+Camera App